KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 See AJE or RealFuels for examples of how to implement SolverEngines in practice.

 Changelog:
+v1.2
+* Made base members of the solver public for accessibility.
+* Added Q (dynamic pressure) as one of the base members.

 v1.1
 * Allow easier configuration of temperature gauge
 * Fix for flameout-at-zero-thrust